What Is a Diocesan Priest?

-If you are in high school or will be entering college soon, Carroll College in Helena sponsors a Pre-Seminary program that is designed to assist help you explore the possibility of priesthood while attending college and assist you in directing your class selection toward achieving priesthood.
+If you are in high school or will be entering college soon, the Diocesan Vocations Director is prepared to help you explore the possibility of priesthood while attending college and assist you in directing your class selection and spiritual life toward discerning priesthood.

-If you are already enrolled in a college or graduate school and would be interested in a Discernment Program, you should contact the Vocation Director listed below.
+If you are already enrolled in a college or graduate school and would be interested in a Discernment Program, you may contact the Vocation Director listed below.

 In any event, it always is good to speak with one of the priests in your parish about your interest.